Feb 26, 2016

 For example, the second largest supermarket chain in the UK, Sainsbury’s, found out that a cereal brand called Grape-Nuts was worth stocking (despite its weak sales) because the shoppers who bought it were extremely loyal to Sainsbury’s and often big spenders.

-How you can use this on your website: Segment your email list and send behavioural triggered emails.
+Increase website conversion rate tip #4: Segment your email list and send behavioural triggered emails.

 The days of emails blasting are long gone.
 We live in a world where segmenting customers is the way to move forward.

 With email marketing companies making it easy for us to segment our customers, there’s no more excuse to NOT segment our lists.

 A recent study by MailChimp shows that segmented campaigns performed much better than non-segmented campaigns.

 1. Send the right message to the right segment:

 2. Use targeting, tone, and style to avoid recipient fatigue